milvus-io/milvus/docs/design_docs/query_boolean_expr.md

 Tips:

 1. NIL represents an empty string, which means there is no Predicate for Expr.
-2. Gramma is described by EBNF syntax，expressions that may be omitted or repeated are represented through curly braces `{...}`.
+2. Gramma is described by EBNF syntax, expressions that may be omitted or repeated are represented through curly braces `{...}`.

 After syntax analysis, the following rules will be applied: